Skip to main content

 Master of Science in Economics

-The Master of Science in Economics program with a concentration in Financial Econometrics or Financial Economics in the Department of Economics at Texas A&M University is a STEM program that aims to provide rigorous training in economics, econometrics, analytical and quantitative skills for students in order to prepare them for immediate careers in business or government, or further study in top economics and finance Ph.D. programs.
-This terminal, professional Master’s degree program was rebuilt in 2011 after a two-years extensive design and review process, created in response to the increasingly high demand from students seeking a professional master’s degree in economics and employers looking for candidates with advanced training.
-Students are able to complete the program in 18 or 24 months.
-The Economics Department had previously operated a terminal Master’s degree program since 1931.
+The Master of Science in Economics program at Texas A&M University’s Department of Economics is a STEM program offering specialized career tracks.
+We aim to deliver rigorous training in economics, econometrics, and analytical and quantitative skills, equipping students for immediate roles in business or government, as well as advanced study in premier economics and finance Ph.D. programs.
+This terminal, professional Master’s degree program was redesigned in 2011 following a comprehensive two-year design and review process, in direct response to the escalating demand from students pursuing a professional master’s degree in economics and employers seeking candidates with advanced training.
+The program offers flexible completion options of either 18 or 24 months.
+Notably, the Economics Department has a long-standing history of operating a terminal Master’s degree program since 1931.

-Most students are in the non-thesis option and complete 36 credit hours to receive their degree.
+Most students enroll in the non-thesis option and complete 36 credit hours of coursework to receive their degree.
 Thesis option students must complete a total of 32 semester hours of graduate course credits, a thesis under the guidance of an Advisory Committee, and pass an oral/final exam in the final semester of their studies.

 To view the detailed curriculum, go to the Master of Science in Economics Curriculum.